RostyslavVolytskyi/Casumo/README.md

 # Booklist

 Hi!
 So, my task is ready for review: ) The task was made with the help of cool framework Angular4.0 and such libraries as Bootstrap, MomentJS, UnderscoreJS.
-Of course it can be done better with a bigger amount of components, RxJS, unit tests and without a bugs;) ... but not in a such tiny time period))) You know where to find me :)
+Of course it can be done better with a bigger amount of components, RxJS, unit tests and without a bugs;) ... but not in a such tiny time period)))

 ## Run application